hankbao/libreboot/docs/archive_old.md

 -   Documentation: configuring\_parabola.html: basic post-install steps
     for Parabola GNU+Linux (helpful, since libreboot development is being moved to Parabola at the time of writing).
--   builddeps-coreboot: use \'make crossgcc-i386\' instead of \'make crossgcc\'.
+-   builddeps-coreboot: use 'make crossgcc-i386' instead of 'make crossgcc'.
 Libreboot only targets x86 at the time of writing.
 -   ROM images no longer include SeaBIOS.
 Instead, the user adds it afterwards.
 Documentation and scripts updated.
 -   docs/images/encrypted\_parabola.html: Notes about linux-libre-grsec